MaureenFromuth/Amazon_Vine_Analysis/README.md

 ## Results

 Using the resulting analysis from our ETL process, we are able to begin answering Jennifer’s question of whether or not a user is more likely to provide a 5-star rating if they are a paid or an unpaid vine user.
 Jennifer’s overall question was broken down into three sub-questions, which required additional transformation on the initial vine_filter_help DataFrame above.
+To answer these sub-questions, we continued our analysis within PySpark.

 ***1. How Many Vine Reviews and Non-Vine Reviews Were There?***